What is Shocking a Swimming Pool or Spa?

 If you use liquid chlorine(sodium hypochlorite), you will shock your pool or spa at least once a day if the pool or spa is busy.

-If you use granular chlorine(calcium hypochlorite), trichlor and dichlor, you will shock your pool on a weekly basis.
+If you use granular chlorine(calcium hypochlorite), trichlor, and dichlor, you will shock your pool every week.

 How to Know Free Chlorine Level is Low

 Chemically balanced pool and spa water is the beginning of easy swimming pool maintenance, as such, you need a very accurate and reliable pool chemical test kit like LaMotte ColorQ Pro 7 that tests all chemicals in your water including FC, TC, pH, Total Alkalinity(TA), Cyanuric acid, Calcium Hardness, and Bromine for bromine maintained pools and spa.